Top Crowdfunding Campaigns to Watch - June 2026

 Category : Wearables

-Read our complete Maverick AI Glasses review for full specs, pricing tiers, and display performance analysis.
+Read our complete Maverick AI Glasses review for display specs, eye tracking details, and pricing tiers.

 Bumpboxx BB 777 on Kickstarter is a 270W modern boombox inspired by the legendary Panasonic GF-777, built around a 3-way 6-speaker system that plays cassette, CD, USB, AM/FM radio, AUX, and Bluetooth in the same machine — and records cassette, CD, and radio directly to USB as WAV files.
 A swappable 97.6Wh battery delivers up to 15 hours of runtime.
 Modern audio eliminated all of this in favor of frictionless wireless minimalism; the BB 777 brings back the physical knobs, the formats, and the ritual of a boombox that actually commands a room.